 Survey123 for ArcGIS is capable of integrating with other apps using a custom URL scheme.
 A URL scheme can be used in a web browser to open apps on your desktop or device, or from within another app.
-ArcGIS apps that can be opened with a URL scheme include Survey123, Collector for ArcGIS, and Navigator for ArcGIS.
+ArcGIS apps that can be opened with a URL scheme include Survey123, Collector Aurora, and Navigator for ArcGIS.

 To help you understand the structure of the URL, the following sections describe how to construct a URL that opens Survey123 from a web browser and how to open Navigator from within Survey123.

 Link to Survey123 from other apps